Attribution bias: Covariation model

-Kelley proposed that people are more likely to make dispositional attributions when consensus is low (most other people don't behave in the same way), consistency is high (a person behaves this way across most situations), and distinctiveness is low (a person's behavior is not unique to this situation).
+Kelley proposed that people are more likely to make dispositional attributions when consensus is low (most other people do not behave in the same way), consistency is high (a person behaves this way across most situations), and distinctiveness is low (a person's behavior is not unique to this situation).
 Alternatively, situational attributions are more likely reached when consensus is high, consistency is low, and distinctiveness is high.
 His research helped to reveal the specific mechanisms underlying the process of making attributions.

 Later development

 As early researchers explored the way people make causal attributions, they also recognized that attributions do not necessarily reflect reality and can be colored by a person's own perspective.
 Certain conditions can prompt people to exhibit attribution bias, or draw inaccurate conclusions about the cause of a given behavior or outcome.
 In his work on attribution theory, Fritz Heider noted that in ambiguous situations, people make attributions based on their own wants and needs, which are therefore often skewed.
 He also explained that this tendency was rooted in a need to maintain a positive self-concept, later termed the self-serving bias.

 Kelley's covariation model also led to the acknowledgment of attribution biases.
 The model explained the conditions under which people will make informed dispositional versus situational attributions.
 But, it assumed that people had access to such information (i.e., the consensus, consistency, and distinctiveness of a person's behavior).
-When one doesn't have access to such information, like when they interact with a stranger, it will result in a tendency to take cognitive shortcuts, resulting in different types of attribution biases, such as the actor-observer bias.
+When one does not have access to such information, like when they interact with a stranger, it will result in a tendency to take cognitive shortcuts, resulting in different types of attribution biases, such as the actor-observer bias.